About me

 Hi, I’m David.

-My work is grounded in Internal Family Systems (IFS), with a strong emphasis on how early experiences shape our nervous systems, relationships, and sense of self.
+My work is informed primarily by Internal Family Systems (IFS), with a strong emphasis on how early experiences shape our nervous systems, relationships, and sense of self.
 I believe healing happens through safety, curiosity, and compassion, and I work at a pace that honors each person’s inner world.

 I’ve worked as a school counsellor, mental health worker, and therapist in private practice, supporting people aged 16 to 76, in person and online.
 I work with issues including relationship difficulties, grief, anxiety, depression, sexuality, and the long-term impacts of trauma.